 If you really produce valuable, unique content that helps readers in their lives and work, this might be a great way for you to monetize WordPress!

-How to monetize WordPress through subscriptions
+How to monetize WordPress websites through subscriptions

 To make subscriptions work, you need true fans.
 People who subscribe to your newsletter, follow you on Twitter, comment on your articles, and generally are really into your content.